-The Central Indiana Senior Fund supports research and programs improving equity, aging in place, food security, and social connection for underserved seniors in Central Indiana.
+The Central Indiana Senior Fund supports research and programs improving quality of life for underserved adults 55+ in Central Indiana, focusing on aging, food security, social connection, and related needs.

 Funder: Central Indiana Community Foundation